shunpingong/SC1015-Project/README.md

 The code in this notebook is used to predict which variable in both `NumDataCleaned` and `CatDataCleaned` are the best in predicting `resale_price`.
 It is being used into 3 models - Gradient Boosting, Lasso Regression and Random Forest.
 The features importance of each model is printed to show which few variables are the best and the variables found are being used to compare across all the models to ensure the findings are accurate.
 In the end, `flat_type_num` and `floor_area_sqm` seems have a very high feature importance in most of these models by consistently having a high feature importance score.
 Random Forest is also a better model, given it have a higher R^2 value and the lowest MSE.
 All the models are performed with Cross Validation to get the best hyperparameters to model and used to predict `resale_price` using the predictors

 6. [Neural Network](https://github.com/shunpingong/SC1015-Project/blob/main/Neural%20Network.ipynb)<br>
 The code in this notebook is used to predict which variable in both `NumDataCleaned` and `CatDataCleaned` are the best in predicting `resale_price`.
-It uses Neural Network Model and R^2 and MSE of train and test are obtained and compared with previous models.
+It uses Neural Network Model and R^2 and MSE of train and test are obtained and compared with previous models and Adam Optimization is used for hypertuning of the parameters to fit the model.
 We made conclusion on which model is the best by comparing R^2 and MSE across all models and also further confirming our findings of which numerical and categorical predictors are the best.
-We actually found `floor_area_sqm` and `flat_type_num` to be consistently to be the best numerical and categorical predictor, and neural network also perform worse than random forest.
-Adam Optimization is used for hypertuning of the parameters to fit the model.
+We actually found `floor_area_sqm` and `flat_type_num` to be consistently to be the best numerical and categorical predictors respectively, and neural network also perform worse than random forest, which imply `Random Forest` is the best model to predict `resale_price` of a HDB.

 ## Contributors
 - @shunpingong